 Make sure you’re using the latest version of Flash and Java.

-Try connecting a different device or use a different device than you are currently using to view the web interface.
+Try connecting to a different device or use a different device than you are currently using to view the web interface.

 Restart your computer, and then update Flash manually from here: